henichole/eCommerce-Project/starting_with_data.md

 SQL Queries:

+        SELECT
-        SELECT productSKU
+                productSKU
+        FROM
-        FROM sales_report
+                sales_report
+        WHERE
-        WHERE total_ordered > 10
+                total_ordered > 10
+        AND
-        AND stocklevel > 0
+                stocklevel > 0
+        AND
-        AND restockingLeadTime > 1;
+                restockingLeadTime > 1;

+-I further narrowed it down to ASC order of stocklevel, and DESC order of restockingleadtime

+        SELECT
+                productSKU, stocklevel, restockingleadtime
+        FROM
+                sales_report
+        WHERE
+                total_ordered > 10
+        AND
+                stocklevel > 0
+        AND
+                restockingLeadTime > 1
+        ORDER BY
+        	stocklevel asc,
+        	restockingleadtime
+        LIMIT 8;

 Answer:
-I found 75 productsskus, which can be analyzed by the stake holders to decide whether or not they should restock.
+I found the 8 products that has a total ordered number bigger than 10, a stocklevel less than 100, and a relatively longer restockingleadtime, which can be analyzed by the stake holders to decide whether or not they should restock.
+These items are then found using the query:

+        SELECT
+                name,
+        FROM
+                sales_report
+        WHERE
+                productSKU IN ('GGOEGAAX0106', 'GGOEYAAJ033015', 'GGOEGAEJ031315', 'GGOEYAAJ033014',                             'GGOEGAAX0330', 'GGOEGAAL010616', 'GGOEGAAX0620', 'GGOEGAAL010614');

+Answers:
+The items are " Men's 100% Cotton Short Sleeve Hero Tee Navy", " Men's Long & Lean Tee Charcoal", " Infant Short Sleeve Tee Green" and " Tri-blend Hoodie Grey".

+There are duplications in the names of the product, so I figured this might be due to productvariant (sizing) column in the all_sessions table.
+I checked the all_sessions table and found most of the values in the productvariant columns were also null.
+Therefore, I decided to leave it there since I don't want to join potential products in different sizing.

 Question 3: Find the total number of unique visitors by referring sites, find each unique product viewed by each visitor, and compute the percentage of visitors to the site that actually makes a purchase